aidenlab/straw/README.md

 # straw: Extract data quickly from Juicebox via straw
-Straw is a fast C++ implementation of reading/dump for .hic files.
+Straw is a fast implementation of reading/dump for .hic files.
+Available in C++, R, and Python.

 ## compile on Linux

          g++ -std=c++0x -o straw main.cpp straw.cpp -lcurl -lz